GRIDAPPSD/gridappsd-state-plotter/README.md

     - DISPLAY=${DISPLAY}
 ````

-&nbsp;&nbsp;&nbsp;&nbsp;If you are running in a Docker container with the docker run command, the following blog provides guidance in the section titled "Running GUI apps with Docker": <http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/>
+If you are running in a Docker container with the docker run command, the following blog provides guidance in the section titled "Running GUI apps with Docker": <http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/>

-&nbsp;&nbsp;&nbsp;&nbsp;If you are running from a host that's different than the one running your Linux windows manager via ssh, you can use ssh X11 port forwarding with the "-X" command line option when starting your ssh connection.
+If you are running from a host that's different than the one running your Linux windows manager via ssh, you can use ssh X11 port forwarding with the "-X" command line option when starting your ssh connection.
 </li>
 </ol>